sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### Metadata Cache: `Pods/.project_cache/metadata_cache`
 When a pod target has changed, we only want to regenerate the specific project it belongs to without having to also regenerate its dependencies.
 The metadata cache is responsible for storing the necessary metadata such that when a pod target is regenerated, we can construct and wire up its target dependencies again.

-_Note_: A future optimization could involve only opening up the project and selectively updating the properties that have changed instead of regenerating it from scratch.
+_Note: A future optimization could involve only opening up the project and selectively updating the properties that have changed instead of regenerating it from scratch.
 This would go along with updating the `TargetCacheKey` `key_difference` method to return more specific symbols (i.e. `:build_settings` or `:target_dependencies`)_

 ##### `TargetMetadata`
 The `TargetMetadata` contains the properties needed to recreate a target dependency for a parent target.
 This includes: